Malacca Day Tour Activity

 Welcome Sign to Malaka World Heritage City

-Malacca City is located in the southwestern part of Malaysia.
-It is known to its famous street called-Jonker street a Chinatown main thoroughfare of shops selling antique, souvenir and ts night market.
-It was founded around 1400 by a former prince from Sumatra (who ended up in Malacca during an escape attempt in that area).
+Malacca was founded around 1400 by a former prince from Sumatra (who ended up in Malacca during an escape attempt in that area).
+It was known as fishing village inhabited by local inhabitants known as Orang Laut.
 Malacca turned out to have a very good strategic position, and not long after the foundation, the influx of merchant ships from India and China started.
-Before it was a fishing village inhabited by local inhabitants known as Orang Laut and now it is one of the most popular tourist destinations within Malaysia.

-Coach(bus) that depart hourly from Singapore to Malacca is the best way to visit Malacca.
-On the other hand, private cars are also the efficient way to reach Malacca.
-We went to Golden Mile Complex on Saturday evening to ride the bus.
-The bus departs at 10 pm, and we pass Tuas checkpoint for Singapore immigration clearance.
+Private vehicle are also another way to reach Malacca.
+We went to Golden Mile Complex on to ride the bus.
+The bus departs, and we pass Tuas Immigration Checkpoint for Singapore immigration clearance.

 Melaka River Walk Things To Do For Free